 Clogged Condensate Drain Line

 The most frequent cause of AC water leaks is a blocked condensate drain line.
-This pipe carries water from your AC unit to the outside of your building or into a drain.
+This pipe carries condensation from the indoor unit to a safe drainage point outside or to a suitable internal drain.

-Over time, dust, dirt, and algae build up inside this line.
-The warm, moist environment of the drain pipe makes it an ideal breeding ground for slime and mould.
-As this growth increases, water flow slows and eventually stops completely.
+Over time, dust, dirt, and microbial growth, such as algae, can build up inside this line.
+The warm, moist environment of the condensate pipe makes it an ideal place for sludge and biofilm to form.
+As this builds up, water flow slows and can eventually stop altogether.

-When the drain line clogs, water backs up and overflows from the drain pan.
-You might notice water pooling around your indoor unit or water stains on the ceiling below an attic unit.
+When the drain line blocks, water backs up and overflows from the drain pan.
+You may see water around the indoor unit, damp patches below an attic or ceiling cassette, or staining around a cupboard where the air handler is located.

 Frozen Evaporator Coil